 It is almost impossible to get a taxi on the street in Paris.
 We recommend you to book a taxi online in advance, specially at rush hour.
 See G7 (the leader) and Taxi bleu web sites for Paris taxi online booking.

 Taxis are relatively cheap in Paris.
-It will be more expensive when you get out of Paris to places like Versailles Palace, Charles de Gaulle Airport or Disneyland Paris as you enter a different tariff zone (evaluate the cost of your taxi ride before booking).
+It will be more expensive when you get out of Paris to places like Versailles Palace, Charles de Gaulle Airport or Disneyland Paris as you enter a different tariff zone (evaluate the cost of your taxi ride).